Could it escalate? A look at what is behind Iran and Pakistan's airstrikes

 WHAT THE AIRSTRIKES MEAN FOR IRAN AND PAKISTAN

-However, the airstrikes could backfire on Pakistan because the Baluch Liberation Army said it will avenge the killings and wage war on the state.
+Pakistan's strike may relieve domestic political pressure, but could backfire later, as the Baluch Liberation Army said it will avenge the killings and wage war on the state.